 Discount Rate (r)

 Cash flows need to be discounted because of a concept called the time value of money.
-This concept is the belief that money today is worth more than money received at a later date.
+This is the belief that money today is worth more than money received at a later date.
 For example, $10 today is worth more than $10 a year from now because you can invest the money received now to earn interest over that year.
 Additionally, interest rates and inflation affect how much $1 is worth, so discounting future cash flows to the present value allows us to analyze and compare investment options more accurately.

 Initial Investment